 The Roach Brain Lab investigates the origins of biodiversity.
-We do this through describing biodiversity, comparing biodiversity, inferring about evolutionary histories, and optimizing experimental methods.
+We do this through describing biodiversity, comparing biodiversity, inferring evolutionary histories, and optimizing experimental methods.

 We study cockroaches and other insects.
 There are over 7000 species of cockroaches worldwide and only ~10 of them live in cities as pests.
 Roaches can help us better understand the evolution of parental care, niches, micro-biomes, flight, and other biological phenomena.

 The Roach Brain Lab aims to train scientists in a diverse setting.
 We welcome students from all backgrounds and orientations, provide an academic community for students to be a part of, and quantify growth.
 We train students in molecular lab techniques, bioinformatics, morphological study, statistics, and science communication.